-Most of the Academy's courses are open to participants from all throughout the mining community.
+The Academy is the world's largest institution devoted to health and safety in mining.
 Classes are taught by Academy faculty and associate instructors and specialists from the mining industry, trade associations, colleges and universities, manufacturers, and other government agencies.